jnahlers/mpl-histcolorbar/docs/contributing.rst

 (related to) the maximum of the histogram of the scalarmappable data used to generate the colorbar.

-A matplotlib colorbar is drawn using :code:`pcolormesh`, which "creates a pseudocolor plot with a non-regular rectangular grid."
-As a standard colorbar only varies in one dimension, the pcolormesh is a 1xN grid, where N is the number of colors in the colormap.
-The basis of the histcolorbar is to extend this to an MxN grid, where M is (related to) the maximum of the histogram of the scalarmappable data used to generate the colorbar.

 Testing
 -------
 Testing is done using `pytest <https://docs.pytest.org/>`_.
 To run the tests, simply